North Blackpool Pond Trail aims to protect the wildlife of a green corridor in North Blackpool, and to make the area accessible by all.

 Volunteers clearing one of the ponds, firstly of willow branches that had become invasive around the pond edges, and then the typha or reedmace (what everyone calls bullrush) which spreads over all the water.

-Wild flowers on Pond Trail – fox-and-cubs.
-We grow it from seed and have sown several native wild flower meadows.
+Wild flowers are abundant on the Pond Trail, this one is known as fox-and-cubs.
+It’s grown from seed and volunteers have sown several native wild flower meadows.

 Children enjoy events organised throughout the year.
 It’s a great chance to get up close to all kinds of wildlife and wriggly things!

 Have a look at the homepage of the Live Blackpool website for more of the latest updates.

 Love the Fylde Coast?
 Sign up for your weekly email newsletter.
 Packed full of interesting things it arrives in your inbox all 52 weeks of the year.

 Join us on Facebook at our Visit Fylde Coast Facebook Group